Complete Guide: Self-Host Mistral-24B on RTX 4090¶

 - GGUF: While efficient for RAM, it is not optimized for vLLM's tensor parallelism; results in CPU-like speeds (~6 t/s).

 - AWQ (4-bit): Compresses the model to ~14GB VRAM, leaving ~10GB for the KV Cache (Context Window).
-This allows us to run a 24B model at 60-65 tokens/sec, a feat previously impossible on single consumer cards.
+Quantized with llmcompressor into

-Target Model: stelterlab/Mistral-Small-24B-Instruct-2501-AWQ
+Target Model: dark-side-of-the-code/Mistral-Small-24B-Instruct-2501-AWQ

 3. Fine-Tuning Environment (Multi-GPU)¶